Abir10101/notes/Personal/DesignPattern/ObserverPattern.md

   - when you subscribe you get notified when a new newsletter is posted.
   - you can unsubscribe to stop receiving notification from the website's newsletter.
 - There are two types of observer pattern: **Push** & **Pull**
-  - **Push:** Subject will notify the Subscribers.
+  - **Push:** Publisher will send all the data to all its observers.
-    - **Advantages:**
-      - Subscriber does not have to poll to the Publisher to check for any changes (cpu efficient).
-    - **Disadvantages:**
-      - Publisher will push all data to all observers, some of these data might be irrelevant to some observers/subscribers (size inefficient).
+  **Disadvantage:** Some of these data might be irrelevant to some observers/subscribers (size inefficient).
-  - **Pull:** Subscribers will pull the data whenever needed from the Subject.
-    - **Advantages:**
-      - Subscriber will call to only required getter methods of Publisher to get the state needed (size efficient).
+  - **Pull:** Publisher will send only the state changed flag to all its observers.
+Observer will use getter methods of Publisher to get only those data which is relevant to it (size efficient).
-    - **Disadvantages:**
-      - Subscriber have to always poll to the Publisher to check for any changes (cpu inefficient).

 ## Rough